Policy-based Scheduling

 export K8S_CLUSTER_CONTEXT_2=kind-wlc-2

 We check that both the workload clusters are connected to the Nova Control Plane.
-We will use the names of these clusters in the SchedulePolicy.
+We will use these cluster names (cluster

 NAME K8S-VERSION K8S-CLUSTER REGION ZONE READY IDLE STANDBY